mtgrunt/post/public/mtgrunt.github.io/README.md

 mtgrunt.github.io

-static folder and content for my website
+static folder for a website